andrewaddo/awsbaseline/content/security/IAM/_index.md

 weight = 1
 +++

-This section will give you an introduction to AWS Identity Access Management and and a step-by-step guide to setting it up.
+This section will give you an introduction to AWS Identity Access Management (IAM) and and a step-by-step guide to setting it up.
 You will also find hands-on labs that you can try at the end of the section before configuring your own system.
 Let’s begin!

 ### What are the expected outcomes?